-In evaluating the valuation of the Incurred but not reported component of the LIC, we audited the calculations and performed various procedures which included:

-- Testing the integrity of the information used in the calculation of the Incurred but not reported component of the LIC by performing substantive procedures to test the accuracy and completeness of data used in the valuation of the balance; - With the assistance of our actuarial specialists, assessed the appropriateness of the methodology and assumptions used in determining the Incurred but not reported component of the LIC, performed an independent calculation of the estimate of the provision under historical claims data and trends, and using this estimate as a basis of assessing the reasonableness of the Scheme's estimate of provision.
-A recalculation of the provision for 2021 and 2022 was also performed for reasonability; and - Assessing the presentation and disclosure in respect of the provision and considered the adequacy of these disclosures.

-Based on the work performed, we are comfortable that the Incurred but not reported component of the LIC is appropriately valued and disclosed for 31 December 2023 and transition periods 31 December 2021 and 2022 in line with the requirements of IFRS 17.
+Key Audit Matter How the matter was addressed Incurred but not reported (IBNR) component of the liability for incurred claims (LIC) In evaluating the valuation of the Incurred but not reported component of the LIC, we audited the calculations and performed various procedures which included: As disclosed in note 6, the carrying amount of the LIC is R33 144 698 (2023: R22 430 838), this included an IBNR component of R24 072 046 (2023: R14 210 649) at year end. • Testing the integrity of the information used in the calculation of the Incurred but not reported component of the LIC by performing substantive procedures to test the accuracy and completeness of data used in the valuation of the balance; IFRS requires the Scheme to determine the carrying amount for the liability for incurred claims which includes the expected cash flows represented by the IBNR.
+The Scheme uses actuaries to determine calculate the best estimate of these cash flows. • With the assistance of our actuarial specialists, assessed the appropriateness of the methodology and assumptions used in determining the Incurred but not reported component of the LIC, performed an independent calculation of the estimate of the provision under historical claims data and trends, and using this estimate as a basis of assessing the reasonableness of the Scheme's estimate of provision; and This amount is disclosed in note 6 of the annual financial statements.
+This matter is considered a key audit matter as the underlying calculation requires the use of significant assumptions, estimates and judgements by management.
+Assessing the presentation and disclosure in respect of the provision and considered the adequacy of these disclosures.
+Based on the work performed, we are comfortable that the Incurred but not reported component of the LIC is appropriately valued and disclosed for 31 December 2024 in line with the requirements of IFRS 17.

-Other Information
+Other information